crixthegreat/Helloworld/Readme.txt

 hello everyone

-you can see python project here
+I'm learning python by myself, and here you can read my notes.